eunchangchoi/eunchangchoi.github.io/index.md

 ▪ <a href="https://zdnet.co.kr/view/?no=20220112165731">'The Rise of Political Deepfakes and Democracy'</a> Media & ICT Committee, National Assembly of Korea (Jan.2022) <br>
 ▪ Co-authored "Governing Artificial Intelligence: Issues, Principles, and Practices" The AI Governance Forum Korea (Jan.2022)<br>
 ▪ Panelist,'Myanmar's Internet Suppression and Democracy after Military Coup' Korea Internet Governance Forum (Aug.2021) <br>
-▪ <a href="https://ap.rigf.asia/fellowship/2021/introducing-the-mentors-of-2021-fellowship-program/?fbclid=IwAR2pn3lY-fE0daHxOW4vCcvk0HX-zwFHd8uJxaPnT266Hn7BOkA52UudjMw"> Mentoring</a> 2022, 2021 Fellows of<a href="https://ap.rigf.asia/"> Asia Pacific Regional Internet Governance Forum(APrIGF)</a> <br>
+▪ <a href="https://ap.rigf.asia/fellowship/2021/introducing-the-mentors-of-2021-fellowship-program/?fbclid=IwAR2pn3lY-fE0daHxOW4vCcvk0HX-zwFHd8uJxaPnT266Hn7BOkA52UudjMw"> Mentoring</a>for 2022, 2021 Fellows,<a href="https://ap.rigf.asia/"> Asia Pacific Regional Internet Governance Forum(APrIGF)</a> <br>
 ▪ <a href="https://www.asiae.co.kr/article/2021081610112312900">'Fear and Misinformation in the Cultural History of Epidemics'</a>, <a href="https://opengov.seoul.go.kr/mediahub/20417385"> Citizen University, Seoul Metropolitan Government </a> (Aug.2021) <br>
 ▪ Invited Author Talk <a href="https://youtu.be/mRsfLzJmdj8?t=15">'Disinformation, Lies and Political Propaganda on Social Media'</a> at <a href="https://factchecker.or.kr/notices/225"> the Factcheck Week,</a> organized by <a href="https://edu.kcmf.or.kr/main/index.jsp"> Community Media Foundation </a> and the Korea Communications Commission (KCC)(April.
 2021) <br>
 ▪ Panelist, Asian Pacific Table-top Exercise on the Human Element in Autonomous Weapon Systems,<a href="http://unidir.org"> UNDIR </a> (Feb.2021)<br>